How to Visit the Molokai Plumeria Farm (Plus What to Expect on the Tour)

 Are you looking for fun things to do on Moloka’i with your family?
 Keep scrolling to find out whether or not the Moloka’i Plumeria Farm is worth visiting.

-No. Even though most people think of Hawaii when they smell a plumeria flower, they are actually not native to Hawaii.
-They were brought to Hawaii from Mexico, Central America, and the Caribbean.
+So here’s something that surprises most people.
+Even though plumeria are THE flower everyone thinks of when they picture Hawaii, they’re not actually native to the islands.
+They were brought here from Mexico, Central America, and the Caribbean.

 Image of the Molokai Plumerias sign in front of the building.